clouseau/macports-lamp/README.md

 xcode-select --install
 ```

-Create a my.cnf and put it at /etc/my.cnf.
-You could use the [Percona Wizard](https://tools.percona.com/wizard).

-Ensure that /etc/my.cnf has a line for the socket MacPorts will use:
+macports-lamp comes with a my.cnf file for MariaDB that it will place at
+/etc/my.cnf.
+If you already had a my.cnf there it will be moved out of the way.

+MariaDB will use the following socket:

 ```
-socket		= /opt/local/var/run/mysql55/mysqld.sock
+socket		= /opt/local/var/run/mariadb/mysqld.sock
 ```

 Read Through the Script
 -----------------------

-Note that it will set your MySQL root password to "password" unless you
-change this in the expect heredoc (ca. lines 36, 39 of the build_mysql script).
+You will be prompted for the root password that you want to use with MariaDB.

 Default Virtual Host
 --------------------